mdrideout/junjo-ai-studio-minimal-build/README.md

 **Note:** The default `.env.example` is configured for local development (`JUNJO_ENV="development"`).
 For production deployment with a reverse proxy, see [Scenario 2](#scenario-2-external-access-reverse-proxy-required) and change `JUNJO_ENV="production"`.

-For a complete working example with reverse proxy included, see the [Junjo Server Deployment Example](https://github.com/mdrideout/junjo-server-deployment-example).
+For a complete working example with reverse proxy included, see the [Junjo AI Studio Deployment Example](https://github.com/mdrideout/junjo-ai-studio-deployment-example).

 ## Deployment Scenarios